miickel/ultimate-machine-web/src/pages/articles/730-days-of-running-every-day.md

 My motivation to continue doing this is honestly quite low at the moment.
 I have since the start of this challenge learned so much about running.

-If my goal was to get faster or being able to run for longer, running every day would probably not the best way.
+If my goal was to get faster or be able to run for longer, running every day would probably not be the best way.
 Running every day makes it difficult to maintain a training program in the "traditional sense".
 Hard runs are not as hard, because you must still be able to run the next day.
 Same with long runs.
 Your body never gets enough recovery to get stronger for the next session.
-Instead you get a bag of mostly slow to medium runs, or "junk miles".
+Instead, you get a bag of mostly slow to medium runs, or "junk miles".
 You never push yourself hard enough, and you never let your body fully recover, so you never improve.

 That being said, there are still a lot of benefits of running every day.
 It's been more than 5 years since my last cold.
-Since my daily runs began I have never had as much as a runny nose.
+Since my daily runs, I've never had even a runny nose.
 Even though I've stopped meditating, I feel more present than ever and my mind is calmer.
 Running is a better way to meditate than actually meditating, in my opinion.
 I would go as far as to say that meditation is for people that are too lazy to run or perform any other physical activity that requires focus.